Suggested links

 How do I find the right addiction treatment facility for me or my loved one?

-To find an addiction treatment facility, you can speak with your doctor or similar healthcare provider for recommendations or referrals.
-Additionally, there are often hotlines available on local and national levels.
+To find an addiction treatment facility, you can consult your doctor or healthcare provider for recommendations or referrals.
+Additionally, hotlines are often available at the local and national levels.

 Kent S. Hoffman, D.O. is a founder of Addiction HelpReviewed by:Kent S. Hoffman, D.O.